zhgarfield/complex_coev_sccs/README.md

 # complex_coev_sccs

-:rotating_light::rotating_light::rotating_light: NOTE: Erik has broken this code repo temporarily and is working on getting the models set up using CmdStanR rather than RStan.
-He will remove this warning when the code is no longer on fire. :rotating_light::rotating_light::rotating_light:

 This repo contains data and code to reproduce the analyses and figures in Ringen, Martin, and Jaeggi (in prep) *Novel phylogenetic methods reveal that resource-use intensification drives the evolution of “complex” societies.*